One of the easiest ways to enjoy our favorite savory meat is cooking bacon in the oven. Have you tried bakin’ your

 Put the pan in the oven and bake until the bacon is browned and crispy and just the amount of doneness that you like.
 You don’t need to turn the strips over while baking, but if you want them to be perfectly cooked on both sides you can flip them over after about 12 minutes.

 Remove the pan carefully from the oven and let the bacon cool for a minute or two.
-Use a spatula or tongs to transfer the bacon to paper towels to drain before serving.
+Use a spatula or tongs to transfer the bacon to a paper towel lined plate to drain before serving.

 The Cold Oven Method